Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 \endgroup If a formula is composed of an individual atom, it needs to be assigned the same truth value as the atom itself wrt.\ an interpretation:

 In order to meet the definition of the hitting set measure, each formula $\varFor \in \kb$ must evaluate to $t$ wrt.\ at least one interpretation included in the hitting set.
-We model this by using the predicate \texttt{truthValue/2}, which similarly used with $\icont$ (Section \ref{sec:asp-algo-c}) and $\iforget$ (Section \ref{sec:asp-algo-fb}).
+We model this by using the predicate \texttt{truthValue/2} as follows:

 The predicate \texttt{interpretationActive/1} serves the purpose of marking which interpretations are included in the final hitting set.
-Later on, we will minimize the number of ``required interpretations'' included in the hitting set.
+Later on, we minimize the number of those ``active interpretations''.
 However, to ensure that at least one (and at most $|\kb|$) interpretations are included in the hitting set, we require the following cardinality constraint: